ctohunt/ctohunt.com/.github/ISSUE_TEMPLATE/technologist.md

 ---
 name: Technologist
-about: Template for listing a technologist seeking a CTO role
+about: Use this if you are looking for a role
-title: "[Seeking Org] "
+title: "[Seeking Role] "
 labels: technologist
 assignees: ''